jywu20/Notes/Linguistics/English/cambridge.md

   constituent so that dependency arcs can indeed form a tree, and to make the notion of dependency arcs closer to traditional views, we also need to change the root node of a dependency tree and change the direction of all dependency arcs.
-- The term **adjunct** roughly corresponds to *adverbials* in Quirk et al (1985) but strictly denotes *optional* ones.
-Obligatory adverbials are also considered as complements (see 2.8).
-But on the other hand, both optional adverbials (*adjuncts*) and obligatory adverbials (*manner, temporal, etc. complements*) are discussed in Chapter 8.
-For example, 8.2.1 contains a section about "Manner complements".
 - **Canonical form** See 2.2.
 In modern Minimalist syntax, the notion of "canonical" word order no longer makes sense because the  syntactic trees are *derivational*: non-canonical sentences are *not* transformed from canonical sentences.
 Instead, all sentences are built from features in a cyclic-successive way.